henryw374/henryw374.github.io.old/_posts/2021-03-01-clojurescript-jsinterop.md

 It's easy to see that the goog.object one will survive advanced compilation, whereas in some cases the dot-access would need a type hint, for example: `(.-length ^js foo)`.

-So +1 for the goog.obj approach so far.
+So +1 for the goog.obj approach so far I guess.

 In working with the API of some JS object, it's quite common to both access properties and call methods: